Why some doctors are ready to leave the Pap smear behind.

 U.S. guidelines call for both HPV and Pap tests, but studies have shown that the real benefit comes from the HPV test, she added.

 According to the American College of Obstetricians and Gynecologists, women aged 21 to 29 should have a Pap test alone every three years.
-Women 30 to 65 years should have a Pap test and an HPV test every five years or a Pap test alone every three years.
-(Here are the health tests recommended for women in their 30s, 40s, and 50s.)

 A new draft guideline from the U.S. Preventive Services Task Force, however, says HPV testing can replace Pap tests, Ogilvie said.